Desert iguana: Habitat

 Their preferred habitat is largely contained within the range of the creosote bush, mainly dry, sandy desert scrubland below 3300 ft.
 They have a significant presence in the Sonoran and Mojave deserts.
 They can also be found in rocky streambeds up to 1,000 m.
-In the southern portion of its range, these lizards lives in areas of arid subtropical scrub and tropical deciduous forest.
+In the southern portion of its range, these lizards live in areas of arid subtropical scrub and tropical deciduous forest.

 These lizards can withstand high temperatures and are out and about after other lizards have retreated into their burrows.
-They seek shade when their body temperature is in the low-forties (celsius), and seek the protection of a burrow when their body temperature reaches the mid-forties (Celsius).
+They seek shade when their body temperature is in the low-forties (Celsius), and seek the protection of a burrow when their body temperature reaches the mid-forties (Celsius).
 They burrow extensively and if threatened will scamper into a shrub and go quickly down a burrow.
 Their burrows are usually dug in the sand under bushes like the creosote.
 They also often use burrows of kit foxes and desert tortoises.

 Reproduction also plays a role in where these lizards are found.
 It is believed that the high temperature environment helps with successful hatching of eggs.
 The eggs often hatch between temperatures of 28 and 38 degrees Celsius.

 Diet and reproduction

-Mating takes place in the early spring, often around May-June.
-It is believed that only one clutch of eggs is laid each year, with each clutch having 3-8 eggs.
+Mating takes place around May–June.
+Only one clutch of eggs is laid each year, with each clutch having 3-8 eggs.
 The hatchlings emerge around September.

-Desert iguanas are primarily herbivorous, eating buds, fruits and leaves of many annual and perennial plants.
-They are especially attracted to the yellow flowers of the creosote bush.
-They will eat the foliage of the creosote bush as well.
-Even though lots of desert iguanas are herbivores there are some subspecies of Desert iguana who have a 54% plant based diet and 44% animal based diet.
-The most common specie Desert iguanas eat are ants.
-Predators of these iguanas and their eggs are birds of prey, foxes, rats, long-tailed weasels, some snakes, and humans.
+Desert iguanas are primarily herbivorous, eating buds, flowers, fruits and leaves of many annual and perennial plants.
+They are especially attracted to the flowers and leaves of the creosote bush and alfalfa.
+They also eat insects, especially ants, crickets and mealworms, as well as the feces of other herbivores.
+Predators of these iguanas and their eggs are birds of prey, foxes, rats, long-tailed weasels, and snakes.